openmelody/mt-plugin-configassistant/README.md

 * `datetime` - Produces a date and time selection dialog for selecting a timestamp.

-* `entry` - Produces the ability to select a single entry via a small pop-up dialog.
+* `entry` - Produces the ability to select a single entry or many entries via a small pop-up dialog.
 In the dialog, the user will be permitted to search the system via keyword for the entry they are looking for.
-This field type supports the field property of `all_blogs`, a boolean value which determines whether the user will be constricted to searching entries in the current blog, or all blogs on the system.
+This field type supports additional properties:

+  * `all_blogs` - a boolean value which determines whether the user will be constricted to searching/selecting entries in the current blog, or all blogs on the system.
+  * `multiple` - a boolean value which allows multiple entries to be selected.
+  * `inactive_area` - a boolean value which adds a separate area to store selected entry or entries but not publish them -- useful when you need to temporarily remove an item from the home page, for example.

+  When the keys `multiple` or `inactive_area` are true, selected entries can be sorted by drag and drop, making it easy to order content.

-* `entry_or_page` - Operates identically to the `entry` type except that it allows the ability to select either an entry or page for the field.
+* `entry_or_page` - Operates identically to the `entry` config type except that it allows the ability to select either an Entry or Page (or any combination of Entries and Pages).
+The same `all_blogs`, `multiple`, and `inactive_area` keys are also supported.

 * `file` - Allows a user to upload a file, which in turn gets converted into an asset.
 An additional field property is supported for file types: